photoprism/photoprism-docs/docs/index.md

 Step-by-step installation instructions for our self-hosted community edition can be found in the [Setup Guide](getting-started/index.md).
 All you need is a Web browser and Docker to run the server.
-It is available for Mac, Linux and Windows.
+It is available for Mac, Linux, and Windows.